Cyphershadow24ar/Leet-Code/README.md

 69. (1935) Maximum Number of Words You Can Type
 70. (1948) Delete Duplicate Folders in System
 71. (1957) Delete Characters to Make Fancy String
+72. (1970) Last Day Where you can still Cross
-72. (2011) Final Value of Variable After Performing Operations
+73. (2011) Final Value of Variable After Performing Operations
-73. (2043) Simple Bank System
+74. (2043) Simple Bank System
-74. (2048) Next Greater Numerically Balanced Number
+75. (2048) Next Greater Numerically Balanced Number
-75. (2054) Two Best Non-Overlapping Events
+76. (2054) Two Best Non-Overlapping Events
-76. (2092) Find All People With Secret
+77. (2092) Find All People With Secret
-77. (2106) Maximum Fruits Harvested After at Most K Steps
+78. (2106) Maximum Fruits Harvested After at Most K Steps
 73. (2110) Number of Smooth Descent Periods of a Stock
 74. (2125) Number of Laser Beams in a Bank
 75. (2141) Maximum Running Time of N Computers